 Arriving from London on Platform 2, do not go out through the station forecourt but cross the footbridge and take the path sloping up the bank behind Platform 1.
 At the top bear left onto a narrow path, joining the Eden Valley Walk1 (EVW).
 Follow the path past a few cottages and continue on a driveway, going through a wooden fieldgate along the way.
 At the end turn left onto a minor road (Hever Lane) and go over the railway bridge to a T-junction.

 At the end go through a wooden kissing gate and turn right onto Hever Road; you will be walking along this fairly busy road for 500m and need to take care as there is no pavement.
-In 50m turn left to stay on Hever Road (the road ahead is Uckfield Lane).
+In 50m turn left to stay on Hever Road (ahead is Uckfield Lane).
 Follow this round a right-hand bend and up a slope into Hever village, passing the King HenryⅧ inn at a sharp left-hand bend.

 Go straight ahead on a signposted footpath through the lychgate of St Peter's church3 (which is worth a visit) and follow it through the churchyard.
 At the back the path swings right and left, crosses a stream and continues between fences, passing the grounds of Hever Castle4 on the left.